 6. Skipnes in Vesterålen

-Lodge in an old fisherman's cabin and take your time in this unique coastal landscape.
+Lodge in an old fisherman’s cabin and take your time in the unique coastal landscape of Vesterålen.

 7. The Helgeland coast

-A kayaker's paradise with new things to discover and experience around every island and islet.
+A kayaker’s paradise with new discoveries around every island and islet.

 8. Sotra and Øygarden

 A dramatic and picturesque landscape located west of Bergen, forming the last land barrier between mainland Norway and the North sea.

 An easily accessible area between Haugesund and Stavanger, known for its oppurtunities for birdwatching – as long as you enjoy the view from distance, and are careful not to disturb the birds.

 10. The Vega islands